 Awareness

-At this stage, internet users may come across an advertisement or a blog post of yours and feel interested in the content it conveys.
-It could also be related to the problem they are having.
-So they click on the link to your website and initially form awareness about your brand.
-Therefore, building content at this step is very important.
+At the top of your eCommerce marketing funnel is the awareness stage.
+This is the stage when customers may not have a clear understanding of their needs.
+They only acknowledge their problem and search for solutions by doing research across their preferred platform.
+As a result, they may come across an advertisement or a blog post of yours and feel interested in the content it conveys.
+As they click on the link to your website, they initially form awareness about your brand.
+Therefore, building content at this step is very important to make a good first impression on your customers.

 Consideration